abhi11verma/KittenSkeleton/README.md

 - Action wrapper for easy redux flow creation
 - Container design to connect components with state
 - Axios Integrated with example
+- Famous [lodash](https://github.com/lodash/lodash) library included out of the box

+## Running the app
+[Android]
+- clone the repository
+- Rename the project
+- use `make deps` to install packages
+- use `make run_app` to install the application on an emulator running
+- use `make run_packager` to start the packager separately if not already started or required

+### ToDos :

+- Add more generic things to up and running for a react-native app
+- Request features that you might think could be useful